APPLICATIONS FOR 2018 ARE OPEN.

 To apply for 2018 you’ll need to be:

-Camp directors will begin to hire counselors in late 2017 and usually finish hiring their staff by mid May 2018.
+Camp directors are currently hiring counsellors and usually conclude hiring by mid May.
 This means the placement process will be short for some, but longer for others.

 Registering to Camp America couldn’t be easier!
 Just follow the following steps: